 One of the most dramatic growth phases for CTC occurred from mid 2009 when we were successful in obtaining a very large share of the Job Services Australia (JSA) program– the latest incarnation of Commonwealth Employment Services – in the Gympie and South Burnett area.
 With the addition of a raft of Queensland government funded work experience and job search services we had an explosion in our staff and accommodation requirements.
 New sites were established in Kingaroy, Murgon, Gympie and Tin Can Bay and more support staff commenced at HQ.
 After 21 years we said good bye to the Artie Kerr Building!

 In 2009 we became an out of school hours childcare service in Nanango, supported by the Department of Communities through provision and refurbishment of the former preschool.
-This site also developed a family services hub (thanks to a grant from Heritage Nanango Community Funding Ltd) and is now known as ‘Community Kids’.
+This site also developed a family services hub (thanks to a grant from Heritage Nanango Community Funding Ltd) and is was known as ‘Community Kids’.

 In late 2011 we expanded our Children’s Services in Nanango through the purchase of the Nanango Childcare Centre and the development of a Pre-prep Program.